Life working as a Senior Biomedical Technician

 We have served for over 3 years on board now and will continue till summer 2023 at least.
 I am not really thinking about the next step yet.

-Further Reading about Biomedical Engineers and Technicians
+Further Information about Biomedical Engineers and Technicians

 Deborah Nutsugah a Hospital Ship Biomedical Engineer